What's not clicking for Rodgers at Celtic?

 Suddenly, Celtic seem under pressure, with a number of issues to resolve based on the evidence so far.

 Last season's treble winners were renowned for being relentless under Ange Postecoglou.
-Less so, so far, under Rodgers.
+Less so, so far, under Brendan Rodgers.

-"They've got to to go Ibrox next week and that will be a big, big task for them, especially with their confidence now having dipped," former Celtic goalkeeper told BBC Sportsound.
+"They've got to to go Ibrox next week and that will be a big, big task for them, especially with their confidence now having dipped," former Celtic goalkeeper Pat Bonner told BBC Sportsound.

 "It's a big job for Rodgers to get this group really tuned into what they should be doing on the pitch and how they go about it, with the Champions League just around the corner too.
 The fans were not happy on Saturday night."